salylgw/gammath_spot/README.md

 ![Alt text](https://raw.githubusercontent.com/salylgw/gammath_spot/main/gammath_spot/data/logo.png)

-# Gammath™ SPOT
+# Gammath SPOT
-**S**tock **P**rice-**O**pining **T**oolset is a DIY stock technical analysis software.
-It is used to analyze stocks and compute gScore (Gammath Works' stock analysis score) that indicates the degree to which a stock is trading at a perceived discount or at a perceived premium.
-It also provides tools to generate price projection, gScore-history, backtesting and stock screening.
+**S**tock **P**rice-**O**pining **T**oolset is a DIY stock technical analysis software that supports Graphical User Interface (GUI) and Command Line Interface (CLI).
+It is used to analyze stocks and compute a stock analysis score --- I'm calling it gScore (pronounced as "*ga Score*") --- to represent Gammath Works' stock analysis score.
+It indicates the degree to which a stock is trading at a perceived discount or at a perceived premium.
+SPOT also provides tools to generate price projection, support and resistance lines, gScore-history, backtesting and stock screening.
 Together, these can help in making your own stock-specific buy, sell, hold decisions.
-SPOT supports a Graphical User Interface (GUI) and a Command Line Interface (CLI).

 # How does it do that?
 It does this in six parts:
 1. It provides a `gammath_stocks_data_scraper.py` app that scrapes the web to obtain stock information necessary for algorithmic analysis and scoring.